 Open and diverse arts scholarship

-We are delighted to present a new publication, the Open Arts Journal.
+We are delighted to present the Open Arts Journal.

 The Open Arts Journal addresses the demand for a rigorously compiled, peer-reviewed platform for arts scholarship open to diverse participants.
 Our dissemination is global, spanning multiple communities including practitioners and historians of art, architecture and design, curators and arts policy-makers, and researchers in the arts and heritage sectors.